Share

 Building a vital bridge with CytoSorb

-Reduction of systemic inflammation together with support of excretory liver function is intended to bridge to either recovery or liver transplantation
+Reduction of systemic inflammation, together with support of excretory liver function, is intended to help bridge patients toward liver stabilization, recovery, or transplantation as part of a multimodal treatment strategy.

 Effective bilirubin removal